Above - standing at MLS club Orlando City (Pic - Steve Powell)

 The Premier League is a crucial voice in this and, should they join forces with the EFL, they could take their case to the FA as football’s regulatory body.
 Once that is agreed by the FA Council all three bodies would then approach government with a unified voice.

 - Celtic introduced a limited area of rail seating in one of their most vocal areas of the ground for the start of the 2016/17 season.
 The powers are devolved in Scotland so clubs north of the border can make such decisions whereas those in England and Wales cannot.

 - Spirit of Shankly held an extensive and sensitive consultation with all interest groups including Hillsborough families.
-Their subsequent survey had almost 20,000 respondents and it showed overwhelming support for safe standing sections.
+Their subsequent survey had almost 20,000 respondents and it showed overwhelming support for standing sections.